< Browse to Previous Essay | Browse to Next Essay >

 This and other farmer-owned projects often required landowners to sell off most of their original homesteads since, by law, no more than 40 acres per plot could receive water.
 New arrivals moved in to snap up the smaller, potentially more profitable parcels.
 It took years for the projects to overcome problems with seepage, washouts, and evaporation, but irrigation transformed The Okanogan.

-The federal Dawes Severalty Act of 1887 sought to integrate Indians into American society by giving each tribal member 160 acres of land to farm, and turning the rest of reservation lands over to white settlement.
+The federal Dawes Severalty Act of 1887 sought to integrate Indians into American society by giving each tribal member 160 acres of land to farm, and turning the rest of reservation lands over to non-Indian settlement.
 In 1898, the remaining 1.3 million acres of the now diminished Colville Reservation was opened to mineral exploitation.
 In 1905, a majority of the adult Indians were convinced to relinquish rights to the South Half in order to be paid for the North Half taken from them in the 1880s.
 Each Indian received $500.
-In 1916, about a third of the South Half was opened for white settlement and a new land rush.
+In 1916, about a third of the South Half was opened for settlement and a new land rush.